MohamedTarekMoustaf/Data-Exploratory/README.md

 Import your dataset into a SQL database (table: layoffs_stagging2).

-Run the queries in Data_Explotary.sql.
+Run the queries in Data_Exploratory.sql.

 Modify queries as needed for deeper insights.